zamronypj/fano-app/README.md

     $ git submodule update --init

+To update fano to its latest commit, run

+    $ git checkout master && git submodule foreach --recursive git pull origin master

+Above command will checkout to `master` branch of this repository and pull latest update from `master` branch of [Fano](https://github.com/zamronypj/fano) repository.

 Copy `*.cfg.sample` to `*.cfg`.
 Make adjustment as you need in `build.cfg`, `build.prod.cfg`, `build.dev.cfg`
 and run `build.sh` shell script.